Combine things in new ways

 Cast your mind back for a moment to lesson 3, where we discussed the topic of “How creativity works“.
 In that lesson, we found that creative thinking is merely the combining of two or more ideas that haven’t been combined/considered before.
-Now I want to bring this same thinking to a more powerful process that interacts with your world as it is now; your actual real-world circumstances.
+Let’s try combining some of the things in your real-world to create new and original thinking.

 LET’S TRY THIS